 - Store in a mason jar or a spice jar!

-TO USE: Combine 1/2 – 1 tsp. of cleansing grains with a small amount of water or hydrosol, in the palm of your hand (about 2 shakes of the bottle is perfect!).
-For an extra treat, you can use herbal tea, honey, yogurt, milk, or even fresh squeezed juice, instead of water.
-Apply to face, and gently scrub in a circular motion with your fingertips, in the same manner you did with your old soap cleansers.
+Combine 1/2 - 1 tsp. of cleansing grains with a small amount of water or hydrosol, in the palm of your hand.
+For an extra treat, you can use herbal tea, honey, yogurt, milk, or even freshly squeezed juice, instead of water.
+Apply the muddy mixture to your face, and gently scrub in a circular motion with your fingertips, in the same manner, that you did with your old soap cleansers.
 Rinse with warm water and follow with a toner and moisturizer.
-You can alternately leave the mask on as a face mask as well!
+You can alternately use these cleansing grains as a face mask as well!